mettyw/MaterialColorSimulator/README.md

 ## Features
 * Use <em>Randomize all</em> button to randomize all colors
-* Click swatch to select color
+* Or click a color swatch to select a color
 * Color picker
   * Press <em>Locate color</em> button to make corresponding UI components flash
   * Press <em>Random color</em> button on each color